stackworx/formik-mui/docs/docs/guide/faq.md

 }
 ```

 From this code is not at all obvious who is in control of the state.
 Therefore we purposefully hand over all control (`name, value, onChange, onBlur`) to formik.
-This ensures where is no confusion.
+This ensures that there is no confusion.

 But you can do this a custom field